 |---|---|---|---|---|---|

-An HTTP proxy is an intermediary server operating over the HTTP protocol.
-It forwards web requests from the client to the target server and may modify headers.
-HTTP proxies are widely used for scraping, bypassing geo-restrictions, and caching web pages.
+An HTTP proxy accepts requests from the client and forwards them to the target server, modifying headers when needed.
+Such proxies are commonly used for scraping, bypassing geo-restrictions, and caching pages.

 Elite HTTP proxies completely hide the fact of proxy use.
 Anonymous ones hide the IP but may be detected as proxies.
 Transparent ones hide neither the IP nor the fact of usage.

-Enter the proxy address and port in your browser, application, or system settings.
-For automatic list export, use our service API.
+Enter the proxy address and port in the settings of your browser, application, or OS.
+Use the service API for programmatic list loading.

 The most common HTTP proxy ports are 80, 8080, 3128, and 8888.
 Port 80 is the standard for HTTP traffic, while 8080 and 3128 are popular alternative proxy ports.